 Cam is a 1%er, and not because he was the 1st pick or won a national championship.
 He has bigger than prototypical size, athleticism, and skill at his position.
 Another major factor in the 1%er theory is early identification.
 This is where a kid 13-18 does not lead a normal teenage life, because of his success on a national level in his sport and constant long term potential conversations.

-Cam is a beast with his workout routine and I am not impressed by anyone who considers 50 hours a week work.
+Cam is a beast with his workout routine, he uses creatine ethyl ester to improve his gains, and he’s passionate about getting better – I am not impressed by anyone who considers 50 hours a week work.
 I have seen Kobe and KG put in work, and that look in Cam’s eye is the same (of course my favorite part was watching him shoot around with our international campers in the night time).
 This dedication to the classroom, field, and performance training is one thing, but getting the tag team expertise of different disciplines is fun to watch and learn from.

 Last summer I had two 1%er projects that we used similar systems to develop.
 Shawne Williams, who had been out of the NBA for over a year and Derek Caracter, whose high school phenom straight to the NBA plans were curtailed by David Stern’s “one and done” mandate.
 We were lucky enough to have them for nearly 5 straight months.
 On court skill training, performance work, film study, vision training, motivation work and number one priority, nutritional education.
 The results were great.
 Shawne had a great year with the New York Knicks and Derek was drafted by the repeating champ Los Angeles Lakers.
 More importantly, it was a change from the norm and a time for them to focus on exactly what they needed.